Posted in Criminal Defense on June 30, 2018

 In addition to jail time, the court may also sentence additional fines, restitution, or other punishments deemed necessary based on the extent of the crime.
 A sentence will also consider the value of items stolen during the robbery under laws pertaining to theft.

-Is whenever someone takes property from another without authorization.
+Theft is whenever someone takes property from another without authorization.
 It usually involves the intent to permanently deprive the owner of the property.
 Arizona law refers to acts of thievery as “larceny” and classifies them as crimes against property.
+A theft conviction can have a significant impact on your life, speak with a theft offenses attorney who can help you defend your case.

-Is theft someone commits through use of force or fear?
+Robbery is theft someone commits through the use of force or fear.
 Someone swiping a wallet off a counter would be theft; someone taking a wallet by threatening another person or ripping it from the other person’s hand would be robbery.
 Because of the force involved, robbery is a crime against persons.

 Possible Robbery Defenses